Pythm/ad-Lightwand/info.md

 Each of the different light types can have multiple <b>-lights</b> as lists with the lights / switches.
 Each set containing the same settings including automations, motions, modes, lux on/off/constraints and conditions.

 ### MQTTLights
 Tested with [zigbee2mqtt](https://www.zigbee2mqtt.io/).
 There you can control everything from switches to dimmers and RGB lights to Philips Hue.
 Just define light_data with the brightness, color, effect you want to control.
 Check your zigbee2mqtt for what your light supports.
-Brightness is in step 1-255.
+Brightness is set in range 1-255.
 <br>
 <br>Is beeing testet with [zwaveJsUi](https://github.com/zwave-js/zwave-js-ui?tab=readme-ov-file#readme).
 I will only test switches and dimmable light.
 Brigtness is set with 'value' in range 1 to 99.
 <br>
 <br>Mqtt light names are full topics for targets excluding /set, case sensitive.
 <br>Zigbee2mqtt should be something like: zigbee2mqtt/YourLightName
 <br>Zwave could be something like: zwave/YourLightName/switch_multilevel/endpoint_1/targetValue
-<br>App will subscribe to MQTT topics.
+<br>App will set up subscription to MQTT topics.

 > [!TIP]
 > I recommend [MQTT Explorer](https://mqtt-explorer.com/) or similar to find Zwave topic.

-I do not see any advantages yet to control Zwave via Mqtt rather than via Home Assistant but the option is there

 ### Home Assistant Lights
 Is configured with Lights and can control switches and lights.
 Use entity-id including type as name.
 Check your entity in Home Assistant for what your light supports as data like brightness, transition, rgb, etc.